-CURE CATALYST AWARD
+CURE EPILEPSY CATALYST AWARD

-CURE's grant programs seek to accelerate promising research leading to new treatments and cures for people living with epilepsy.
-CURE prioritizes innovative projects that address CURE's mission to cure epilepsy, affirming our core belief that the only acceptable final goal is "no seizures, no side-effects."
+CURE Epilepsy's grant programs seek to accelerate promising research leading to new treatments and cures for people living with epilepsy.
+CURE Epilepsy prioritizes innovative projects that address our mission, affirming our core belief that the only acceptable final goal is "no seizures, no side-effects."

-CURE: Our mission is to cure epilepsy, by promoting and funding patient-focused research.
+CURE Epilepsy: Our mission is to cure epilepsy, by promoting and funding patient-focused research.